 About the UTPB Mariachi

-The UTPB Mariachi is in its seventh year at UTPB.
-It is sponsored by The University and consists of 7-8 members They perform at school and community events around the Permian Basin.
+The UTPB Mariachi has been in existence for over ten years.
+It is sponsored by the University.
+They perform at school and community events around the Permian Basin.

 The Mariachi performs for campus events, for area schools, and community events.
 To schedule a performance of the Mariachi, please contact the Office of Senior Associate Vice President for Student Services at 432-552-2600.